 The Enemy is the Father of lies and his wiles are many.
 And I’ll bet that many of us have been fooled more times than we know of; fooled by elaborate, well-designed architectures of lies–and I definitely do not leave mainstream information dispensaries out of this equation, as I mentioned already.

-It makes me want to shut your computer off forever.
+It makes me want to shut my computer off forever.
 But I won’t…not yet, anyway.

 Juliette Akinyi Ochieng blogs at baldilocks.
 (Her older blog is located here.)
 Her first novel, Tale of the Tigers: Love is Not a Game, was published in 2012.
 Her second novel will be done in 2016.
 Follow her on Twitter.